ahmad-punch/ahmad-punch/README.md

 - 🚀 On a quest to make my existence a remarkable story, one day at a time.

 ## 🔭 Current Work
+- Currently building **Cruise AI**, where we’re redefining healthcare with the power of AI.
+- Starting with an **AI medical scribe** that supports **multilingual transcription** and **automated clinical note generation**, our goal is to save doctors time and improve care quality.
+- Working toward **HIPAA-compliant** systems that include:
+  - Intelligent transcription
+  - AI-powered medical documentation
+  - Clinical issue detection
+  - Future products in **medical record digitization**, **automated billing**, and **AI voice agents** that assist patients and providers in real time.
-- I'm currently working on **Lunara**, a fintech company aimed at revolutionizing banking in MENA.
+- Previously at **Lunara**, a fintech startup building next-gen banking infrastructure for MENA.
-- 🤝 I’m looking for help with hiring and web security.
+- 🤝 Always looking to collaborate with top talent in **AI, product, security, and engineering**.

 ## 🎶 Interests & Thoughts
 - 🎶 Music is my soul food, and I enjoy singing and sharing poetry with friends and family.